issacdowling/selfhostedsmarthomeguide/README.md

 ![llat](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/images/llat.png)

-Name it whatever you'd like, and copy it.
+Create one, name it whatever you'd like, and copy it.

 Go back to your rhasspy tab, then settings, scroll down to intent handler, and select homeassistant.